- Heart’s Hornbook (2004)

 Trethewey was a participator in the annual Writers’ Harvest Reading in which Hollins College faculty writers read from their work to raise money for the hungry.
 He also taught poetry to inmates at the Roanoke City jail.

-When he died in 2014, Trethewey lived in Catawba, Virginia.
+When he died in 2014 at the age of 71, Trethewey was residing in Catawba, Virginia.
 He had a son, Silas, with Kelley Shinn, a resident of Ocracoke, North Carolina.
-Trethewey had been in declining health and may have been injured in a fall.
-He was seventy-one.

 - Hollins professor Eric Trethewey as “fine, strong poet” by Mike Allen